kiboschool/course-july-2023-onboarding/src/lessons/setup/community.md

 ## The Squad Cup

+The Squad Cup is Kibo’s intramural competition between squads.
+You can think of it as our version of the Hogwarts House Cup.
+During the term, squads complete activities to win points toward the Cup, and the squad with the most points at the end of each term is crowned the winner.

 > 📺 Watch this video from Oyin, a Kibo student advisor, to learn more about the Squad Cup